sfc-gh-dwilczak/tutorials/docs/snowflake/container/introduction/introduction.md

 - [Flask Application and Docker File](https://sfc-gh-dwilczak.github.io/tutorials/snowflake/container/introduction/data/website.zip)

 ## Setup :octicons-feed-tag-16:
+Lets go through some setup before to go into our application.

+### Snowflake
 Let's start by setting up Snowflake before we jump to docker.
 Create a worksheet in snowflake and add / run the code below.

 ??? note "If you don't have a database, schema or warehouse yet."